maluramichael/malura/posts/download-your-gog-library/index.md

 tags: gog downloads linux
 ---

 I wanted to backup all my games from gog.
-So i found this handy tool.
+So I found this handy tool.

 You need to get the lgogdownloader either from [github](https://github.com/Sude-/lgogdownloader) or via your package manager
 ```